suraj-singh12/suraj-singh12/README.md

 [![Website Badge](https://img.shields.io/badge/StackOverflow-Suraj-yellow)](https://stackoverflow.com/users/15249634/suraj-singh/)

 I'm
-Full Stack Web Developer.
+Full Stack Web Developer in the making.
 I had always been curious about how the websites were designed so good, attractive, and dynamic.
-Designing some pages, trying out different styles, and experimenting more made me fall in love with Web Development.
+Designing static websites, trying out different styles, and experimenting more made me fall in love with Web Development.
 And then started my journey to become a Full Stack Web Developer.
-Right now, I am a man in the making, progressively I learn more.
+Right now, I am a man in the making, progressively learning more.

 ![Visitor Count](https://profile-counter.glitch.me/suraj-singh12/count.svg)